 A semester in Merida offers courses in both English and Spanish for all levels of language learners.
 Immersive Spanish experience is the heart of a Language and Culture Program, and Studies in Global Health provides Spanish language preparation for health care careers.
 Internships and service learning placements also provide intercultural experience.

-The Vienna semester is an intensive German language program with courses in arts and literature open to students of all language levels.
+The Vienna semester has a track in intensive German language study open to students of all language levels as well as an English language track with courses in arts, literature, history, international politics, biology, education and many other disciplines.
 Vienna's rich cultural and historical heritage makes it an ideal place for students to immerse themselves in the arts — and its major international organizations provide many opportunities for internships.

 This program is designed for students interested in accelerating their language progress.
 Students enroll in one or two months at the Goethe Institute in Schwäbisch Hall, Germany, and then begin an intensive German Language Program in Vienna.
 The semester includes courses in arts and literature open to students of all language levels as well as the availability of internships.